The trailhead is about 48 miles southeast of Portland, Oregon in the Mt. Hood National Forest.

-From the north end of the parking area go about 0.2 mile on Pocket Creek Trail and turned right onto Meadows Creek Tie Trail #679.
-Travel 1 mile following the blue diamonds on the trees and at the next junction marked JGTIE and turn left to stay on the tie trail.
+From the north end of the parking area walk past the bathroom, cross the bridge, and go about 0.4 mile, curving right, on Pocket Creek Trail.
+Turn right onto Meadows Creek Tie Trail #679 and travel 1 mile gently uphill following the blue diamonds on the trees.
+At the map/gps junction marked JGTIE turn left to stay on the tie trail.

 Continue following Meadows Creek Trail #680 through meadows and a young forest of Ponderosa Pine to Pocket Creek Ski Trail #683 at 3.5 miles, elevation 4,220.
-Pocket Creek Trail is the same as Forest Road 3450.
-The Pocket Creek Trail leads downhill through a forest that changes from Ponderosa Pine to a mix of Hemlock and White Spruce.
+Coming up the trail there are glimpses of Mt.
+Hood and better views from some open patches of forest next to the trail.
+The Pocket Creek Ski Trail is the same as Forest Road 3450.
+The Pocket Creek Trail leads downhill through a forest that changes from Ponderosa Pine to a mix of larch, pine, hemlock and White Spruce.

-The route soon parallels the East Fork of Hood River and there a couple of nice viewpoints into the valley along the way.
+The route soon parallels the East Fork of Hood River and there are some nice viewpoints of Mt.
+Hood across the valley until the trail enters into the thick forest.
 After following the Forest Road downhill for 2 miles the trail makes a sharp turn to the left and crosses the East Fork of Hood River.
 Climb gently for 0.6 mile back to the trailhead and parking area.